 €1,000."
-The upscale indoor arena and spectator gallery also cater for shows during the winter season while a descendants of the Irish show jumping mares sold abroad in the past has drawn a relative blank, especially in the Holstein region.
+The upscale indoor arena and spectator gallery also cater for shows during the winter season while a stallion show is planned for local breeders over Christmas.
+"March is too late to hold such an event as many breeders already have made their minds up.'
+Finding any performance descendants of the Irish show jumping mares sold abroad in the past has drawn a relative blank, especially in the Holstein region.
 "Maybe down in southern Germany or Switzerland, there may be Clover Hill mares," suggests Porten.

-"March is too late to

-Finding any performance

 "It was hard to get a mare approved by the Holsteiner Verband, unless she had competed at top level.
 Now it is easier.
 I think it is a good thing that the studbook is more open now."
 The end of the five-day tour also provides Teagasc equine advisor Wendy Conlon with an opportunity for a reunion with Maas Johanne's wife Magdalene, yet another hospitable host, and the Cantus son Calido I, in her care when she worked here in the mid-1990s.